Pam Hupp: Conviction of Russ Faria

-During the trial, Detective Mike Merkel of the Lincoln County Sheriff's Office reported that a crime scene camera had broken and photographs had failed to develop; Schwartz later obtained copies of the photographs in question.
+During the trial, Detective Mike Merkel of the Lincoln County Sheriff's Office reported that a crime scene camera had broken and photographs had failed to develop.
+(Schwartz later obtained copies of the photographs in question, and the detective was charged with perjury.)
 In a secret hearing during the trial, Hupp claimed that she had put $100,000 of the insurance money in a trust for Betsy's daughters; in a July 2014 civil deposition, she admitted she had not done so.
 (In August 2016, it was revealed that Hupp's company H2 Partners LLC had loaned $122,574.84 to her son Travis.)

 On November 21, 2013, Russ was convicted on both counts.
 A month later, he was sentenced to life plus thirty years' imprisonment without possibility of parole and sent to the Jefferson City Correctional Center.
 Although a central premise of the prosecution's case was that his four friends had been complicit in the murder, no charges were ever brought against them; they were not aware they had been implicated by Askey in her closing arguments until the media informed them.
 The sentence was welcomed by Betsy's family; in an interview given following the sentencing, her sister Julie made claims unheard during the trial: that Russ had been angered by the removal of his name from a separate insurance policy, and that he had on one occasion held a pillow on Betsy's face and said "this is what it feels like to die."
 In response to the claims, Schwartz noted that the pillow story had originally been told by Hupp.
 Betsy's daughters ultimately issued an apology to Russ in July 2021.